 Walking time – 15 min.
 Location on the map.

 Katoomba Falls is one of the most scenic Blue Mountains waterfalls.
-They are fed by the Kedumba River that plunges about 150 meters from the top of the cliff to the forested Jamison valley below.
+They are fed by the Kedumba River which plunges about 150 meters from the top of the cliff to the forested Jamison valley below.

 Alternatively, you could take a scenic ride over Jamison Valley at Scenic World and see Katoomba Falls from above.